League-of-Foundry-Developers/manifest-plus/README.md

 The specification is split into sections found in `./specification` and compiled with `gitdown` to ManifestPlus.md

 Archives of past specification versions are located in `./archive`.

+### Install
+To create the specification:
+- npm install
+- npm run create-specification